The Confirmation Screen Nobody Sees

 03

-Two changes that fixed it
+Two changes fixed the pattern

 04